 Ashley and her husband, Gregg Glennemeier, have three children: Tyson 17, Brynn 16, and Evelyn 4.
 Ashley enjoys most being at home with her family, cooking, baking, and gardening.

-Ruth is also community minded: she is a currently on the Norton Chamber board and is the Chairman of the Norton County Honor Hunt.
+Ruth was previously an Emergency Medical Technician for Norton County EMS.
+Ruth is also community minded: she is currently on the Norton Chamber board and is the Chairman of the Norton County Honor Hunt.